sociocs/twilio-viewer/README.md

 1. Connect to Twilio account.
 1. Save multiple Twilio accounts.
+1. See information at the subaccount level (if there are any).
-1. List of phone numbers in the account.
+1. List of phone numbers.
 1. Message history with search facility.
 1. Voice call history with search facility.
+1. Alerts (for example, errors)
+1. Events (logs of changes to the account)
+1. Billing (simple view to charges in all categories)

 ## Development stack